Damages Desktops

 Ten minutes later, the lawyers had found what they needed to begin their search for the Countess, and Robertson had closed the door behind them.
 With a sigh, he walked to the Dining Room.
 Standing at the head of the coffin, he reflected over the details of his master's last movements, or at least, what he had heard from the witnesses who carried him back home.

 Not for one moment did Robertson feel any semblance of loss.
 Young his master may have been, but by no means a good one.
-He had been horrible to his wife.
-Robertson had almost cheered when he had learned of Lady Elizabeth's successful escape from the Earl's clutches.
+He had been most abusive to his wife.
+Robertson had almost cheered when he had learned of Lady Saffron Walden's successful escape from the Earl's clutches.
 And now she was the sole holder of all his fortunes.

-And what a good ruler she would make of them, Robertson decided.
+And what a good landlady of them she would make, Robertson decided.

 Chapter XXX.

-Now however, someone else had possessed the nerve to come into his library.
-The man in question, had turned out to be one of the lawyers of his son in law, the Earl of Saffron Walden.
-Mr Bennet had been very surprised, and very concerned upon learning this information, and had forgot for a moment, the strict instruction of who was and who was not, allowed into his Library.
+Now, however, someone else had possessed the nerve to come into his library.
+The man in question had turned out to be one of the lawyers of his son in law, the Earl of Saffron Walden.
+Mr Bennet had been very surprised, and very concerned upon learning this information, and had forgotten for a moment, the strict instruction of who was and who was not, allowed into his Library.
 When he learnt of the nature of the news which awaited him, these two conflicting emotions increased in their effects, and gained a third; relief.

-It is a truth universally acknowledged that Elizabeth Cavendish, nee Bennet, had long been her father's favourite, out of all his five daughters.
+It is a truth universally acknowledged that Elizabeth had long been her father's favourite, out of all his five daughters.
 This position had not changed upon her marriage, indeed quite the contrary.
-His need for her wit, her sense, her companionship, doubled the moment he realised that he would no longer see her everyday.
+His need for her wit, her sense, her companionship, doubled the moment he realised that he would no longer see her every day.

 However, he had noticed from her first letter to him, that something had changed since her marriage.
 Something of herself had been lost, vanished suddenly without a trace.
 Too precious to put a name towards, and too slight to be noticed by any except those who truly knew her, as he did.

 Mr Bennet had naturally become puzzled by this discovery.
 For many a month he had tried to work it out, and reach a satisfying conclusion.
 The one that he did eventually reach however, was not altogether satisfying.
-Almost from the moment his door had shut behind the exiting figure of his first son in law, Andrew Bennet had regretted giving his consent to their marriage.
+Quite soon after the event, Andrew Bennet came to regret giving his consent to their marriage.

-Something about the Earl had not sat right with him, even when his daughter had assured him that this marriage was what she wanted.
-This something had turned into a certainty, albeit an unidentifiable one, when he received his first letter from her after her marriage.
+Something about the Earl had not sat right with him, even during the period of betrothal when his daughter had assured him that this marriage was what she wanted.
+This something had turned into a certainty, albeit an unidentifiable one, when he received his first letter from her after her marriage, for it was not like her usual letters to him when she was away.
+It tried to be, and from that attempt he caught the counterfeit nature of her new style.

 And now his son in law was dead.
-The manner of his death had further confirmed Mr Bennet's suspicions, but the information which he discovered along with it, certified it even more so.
+The manner of his death had further confirmed Mr Bennet's suspicions, but the information which he discovered along with it, advanced them even more so.
 His daughter, he was now to learn, was no longer living in any of the houses of her late husband, and had not for quite some time.

 Where she was living, the lawyers had absolutely no idea, and, to their surprise, neither had Mr Bennet.
 He did however, relieve them of the burden of finding out.
 Andrew thanked them for their information, and promised to have his daughter contact them as soon as her location had been discovered.